Cleaning Agents

 Soap \(\xrightarrow[]{Water}\) Soap anion + Sodium ion

-Structural formula for soap anion and detergent anion
+The diagram shows the structural formula for soap anion and detergent anion.

 • The structures of soap anion and detergent anion consist of two parts, namely: